Entropy Production for Discrete-Time Markov Processes

 \subsection{Inequalities for Partial Entropy Production and Marginal Entropy Production}

-In the composite system XY of section \ref{sec:composite_system}, we consider the case where only Y is observable, and the case where Y is observed based on observations of X. In these situations, it is thought that the partial entropy production of Y and the partial entropy production of Y are respectively suitable for the production of entropy in Y. They can be compared by considering the magnitude relationship between the partial entropy production of Y and the peripheral entropy production of Y. As in the case of total entropy production and marginal entropy production, if a specific magnitude relationship is established, it can provide guidelines for estimating entropy production from actual data when a part of the system can be observed.
+In the composite system XY in section \ref{sec:composite_system}, consider the case where X is not observable but Y is, and the case where Y is observed given the observation of X. As in the case of total entropy production and marginal entropy production, if a certain inequality between partial entropy production and marginal entropy production holds, it can be useful for estimating the partial entropy production from observable data.

-The magnitude relationship between partial entropy production and peripheral entropy production is derived for both time-reversed entropy production and backward entropy production.